top of page

 You’re planning a dive in the ocean wearing an equipment configuration you’ve only worn in fresh water.
 You should perform a buoyancy check to account for the change to salt water.

-An object will be more buoyant in salt water than in fresh water.
+An object will be more buoyant in salt water than in freshwater.
 If you would like to know why, check out our blog on Archimedes Principle

 Proper weight gives you more control in the water.
 You should not use more than you need.

-To change the buoyancy of an object that is neutral you can
+To change the buoyancy of an object that is neutral, you can

-• Add or decrease weight
+• Add or subtract weight

-• Decrease or increase volume or displacement
+• Increase or decrease volume or displacement

 REACTIVATE